Upleveling onboarding & “aligning minds”

 • Break down each action so that teams can see how guidance can be applied to individual actions while still linking them to a broader journey.

-The “Better Onboarding Journeys” workshop has been run virtually and in person, and runs approximately 4 hours (can be extended to 6 in special circumstances).
-Contact me if you’re interested in having me run this workshop.
+The “Better Onboarding Journeys” workshop has been run virtually and in person, and runs in both a half day and full day format.
+Contact me if you’re interested!

 The intersection of UX and brain-computer interfaces